CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=MS, answer=[1,2,3,5]

-What values are inserted by the statement `INSERT INTO students (firstname, lastname, birthdate, gender) VALUES ('John', 'Smith', '1999-02-10', 'Male')")` on line 5?
+What values are inserted by the statement `INSERT INTO students (first_name, last_name, birthdate, gender) VALUES ('John', 'Smith', '1999-02-10', 'Male')")` on line 5?

 - `Male`